BAMGames/europa-universalis-rules/doc/hre.md

 more.
 If *OberPfalz* still belonged to Pfalz, then the resulting Bavaria is neutral (and amend event *War of Bavarian Succession*, maybe).
 The resulting country has 3 A counters.

 ### Event: War of Bavarian Succession
-Historic setting: Bavaria has now merged with Palatinate and Köln.
-Prussia and Saxony are against *Bavaria province* being given to Austria (in exchange for Belgian provinces, originally, but it could have been anything that allowed the ruler of Bavaria to give territories to his illegitimate heirs.
+Historic setting: Bavaria has now merged with Palatinate and possibly Jülich.
+Prussia and Saxony are against *Bavaria province* being given to Austria (in exchange for Belgian provinces, originally, but it could have been anything that allowed the ruler of Bavaria to give territories to his illegitimate heirs).

-Win for AUS: Bavaria annexed, Palatinate reinstated in full force (OberPfalz+Pfalz+Köln+2 A).
+Win for AUS: Bavaria annexed, Palatinate may be reinstated in full force (OberPfalz+Pfalz+Jülich+2 A).
 Possibility to exchange provinces of AUS in Belgium against provinces of Palatinate.
 The Bavarian A is fully usable by AUS.

 Win for PRU: Statu quo, possibly gaining one province over one of the belligerants.